 Р р - Pronounced like the "r" in "run", but it is rolled.
 (Equivalent to the english letter "r").

 С с - Pronounced like the "s" in "see".
 (Equivalent to the english letter "s").
 (It might help to remember that it's used like the "s" sound in the english words "centre" and "cent".)

 У у - Pronounced like the "oo" in "boot" or "root".

 Х х - Pronounced like the "h" in "hello".
-However, this is often pronounced more like the "ch" in the Scottish "Loch" or German "Bach", or the spanish "x" in "Mexico".
+However, this is often pronounced more like the "ch" in the Scottish "Loch" or German "Bach", or the mexican pronunciation of "x" in "Mexico".

 Russian letters that look unusual, but have familiar sounds

 Б б - Pronounced like the "b" in "bat".
 (Equivalent to the english letter "b").

 Г г - Pronounced like the "g" in "go".
 (Equivalent to the english letter "g").